 - Analyze insights: Dive deep into customer feedback to discover key drivers of customer satisfaction using a tool like Birdeye’s Business Insights.

-- Competitive benchmarking: Keep tabs on industry and local competitors to identify strengths and weaknesses and discover opportunities to capture market share.
-Birdeye gives businesses the same level of insights into their competitors’ customer feedback that they have for their own.
+- Competitive benchmarking: Keep tabs on the industry and local competitors to identify strengths and weaknesses and discover opportunities to capture market share.
+With Birdeye Benchmarking, businesses can have the same level of insights into their competitors’ customer feedback that they have for their own.

 Reputation management reviews – Many companies live and die by online reviews, so don’t leave this to chance.
 We all know the importance of reputation in business.
 And these days it’s your online reputation that matters the most.